nbarnabee/100-days-of-code-journal/log.md

 **Today's Progress:** Did not feel like I really made headway with anything, unfortunately.
 German + errands took up most of the morning, leaving me a little time to work on the blog post, which is spiraling out of hand.
 I ran into some irritating bugs and, although I fixed them in the end, was so annoyed and frustrated that I didn't really get back to the project.
 Did some Codewars and Anki after dinner.

 **Thoughts:** On the one hand, I hate starting something and not finishing it.
 On the other hand, this blog post is turning into a bloated nightmare that's rapidly getting out of my control.
 I've spent days on this, days that I could have spent on something useful.
 The posts are nice, but they aren't going to be what gets me a job in the end.
 Time to cut my losses; going forward I need to be much, much stricter about the amount of time I spend working on these side projects.

+### Day 45: June 14, 2022

+**Today's Progress:** Worked my way through the first Passport.js tutorial.
+Did several Codewars and more Anki than usual, tried once again to implement a "no client-side JS" thing on my boardgame site, and once again failed.
+Went to the Laravel talk and marvelled at a starter kit that delivered API keys straight out of the box.

+**Thoughts:** Honestly having a bit of a downward swing to my mood lately.
+With the downturn in the market, people on Twitter crowing about the bright future of No Code tools, fellow #100Devs posting their cool projects, and a bunch of people on the Discord channel talking about recruiters reaching out to them, etc. etc., I'm starting to feel hopelessness creeping back in.
+I hope I can get things up and running with Passport tomorrow.
+I need a success right now.